snehpatell/snehwordbot/README.md

-# Simple HTML Filee

-This is a simple html file with zero configuration.
+# Wordle Recreation & Wordle Bot

+Simple algorthym to solve *almost* every test case for wordle!
+Includes a wordle clone on the side.